 Treatment begins with:

 - vitamin B-12 injections that are slowly

 - blood tests to monitor replacement treatments

-Symptoms of long-term damage include:
+The symptoms of long-term damage include:

-- upset stomach
+- an upset stomach

 - difficulty swallowing